gillbalraj/Password-Manager/README.md

 The Passowrd-Manager is a Node-Js application.
-I have used "crypto-js" library for implimenting the incoding and decoding operations.
+I have used "crypto-js" library for implimenting the encoding and decoding operations.
 It does pretty obvious things like:
 	1. Creating a user account, if user doesn`t exsist.
 		Creating a new account loops through various validations.
 	2. Sign-In to retrieve the unformation of a user.